codepath/android_guides/Chrome-Custom-Tabs.md

 Chrome custom tabs also allow the developer to pre-start Chrome and pre-fetch content for faster loading.

-See [this README](https://github.com/GoogleChrome/custom-tabs-client/blob/master/Using.md) more ways to use Chrome Custom Tabs.
+See [this README](https://github.com/GoogleChrome/custom-tabs-client/blob/master/Using.md) for more ways to use Chrome Custom Tabs.

 ## Setup